Directions to 31 Springfield Road, Cambridge CB4 1AD, UK

 Parking is sometimes available on Springfield Road: if not, follow the road round to the right and then turn left into Herbert Street, where there may also be parking.
 At the top of Herbert Street you are delivered back onto Milton Road, whereupon you can turn left and try again.

 For a less stressful parking experience, take the second exit from Mitcham’s Corner (Chesterton Road, towards Chesterton), and then next right by the bicycle shop into Hamilton Road.
-This is a residential area that usually has some on-street parking available.
+This is a residential area with a small amount of on-street parking available, but much of it is restricted to permit holders.

 If you get lost, ask for directions to Staples office supplies (which is on Mitcham’s Corner): you can then loop around Mitcham’s Corner until you work out where you are.